PaoloMazzon/Astro/docs/classes/Buffer.md

 Returns the next `size` bytes as a string, moving the pointer `size` forward.

+{: .note }
-> 📝 Internally `Buffer` places a null-terminating character at the end of the string.
-Any 0 values
-> within the next `size` characters are not accounted for and will result in the string not being
-> of length `size`.
+Internally `Buffer` places a null-terminating character at the end of the string.
+Any 0 values within the next `size` characters are not accounted for and will result in the string not being of length `size`.

 ### write_string
 `write_string(string)`